 If you have power going to the opener and you can smell a burnt electrical odor, it is likely that the motor start capacitor is at fault, without special test equipment the only way to confirm this is to replace it.

 If your garage door will not close from the open position and reverses immediately or part way down there is a safety beam problem, usually there is a safety light on the opener which will flash when the safety beam is activated or faulty.
 Clean the photo beams with a clean damp cloth, check if the door now operates, if it does not, check that the safety beams have not become misaligned, there is normally a light on one of the sensors that indicates when they are correctly aligned, if the light is on it means they are not aligned, the light off indicates they are aligned.
 If they are not aligned try adjusting them, if this does not work they are probably faulty.

-If the safety beams are ok and the door still reverses whilst closing, locate the close force adjustment, sometimes located under the light lens cover or on the back of the opener, now increase the close force adjuster in small increments and operate the door at each increase until the door closes, if you need to increase the force to maximum, it indicates a problem with the springs,bent track, worn or damaged rollers and hinges.
-Always consult the garage opener manual (see garage opener manuals).
+If the safety beams are working correctly and the door still reverses whilst closing, locate the close force adjustment, sometimes located under the light lens cover or on the back of the opener, now increase the close force adjuster in small increments and operate the door at each increase until the door closes, if you need to increase the force to maximum, it indicates a problem with the springs,bent track, worn or damaged rollers and hinges.

 The force sensor can be overridden by pressing and keeping pressed the wall mounted push button, do this, and if you can hear the motor operating but the door is not moving it is likely that one of the nylon drive gears has worn and needs replacing.
 The problem could also be that the travel carriage teeth that engage with the screw drive have become worn, in this case you need to replace the trolley assembly.

-You can find a list of parts available on the garage door opener parts page.
+You can find a list of parts available to repair your opener on the garage door parts page.